 A way to ensure that pollinators can benefit from your creative gardening ideas is to introduce some protected, raised beds into your space.

 Not only does this look neater and adds some structure to your outdoor space, but it also protects those precious plants more effectively.

-12. DIY Garden Shade
+9. DIY Garden Shade

+There’s nothing better than hanging in your outdoor space on a beautiful summer day.
 But sometimes, it’s hard to enjoy it without some shade and relief from the bright sun.

+Thankfully, creating your own garden shade is super easy!
 All you need is some large scraps of fabric, some poles, and something to hold it all together.

 This gardening idea is particularly fun because you totally customize your shade however you want to compliment your garden.

-14. Easy Water Feature
+10. Easy Water Feature